Gama Aviation: Controversies

 As of July 2017, Gama is facing a High Court claim brought against it by Dustin Dryden, CEO of Hangar8, for £6.1 million.
-The counterclaim is a reaction to an allegation made against Dryden in November 2016, alleging that Gama Aviation provided services and spare parts to Dryden, who failed to pay.
+The counterclaim is a reaction to an allegation made against Dryden in November 2016, which alleged that Gama Aviation provided services and spare parts to Dryden, who failed to pay.
 Dryden claimed in response that the work was not performed properly and some of the spare parts had been pledged to another company.

 Dryden claimed that, rather than a dispute over his conduct as director, there had been a "departure agreement" including a promise to sell his 5% stake in Gama and spend the proceeds with the company in order to help it hit second-half financial targets in 2015.
 Gama also attempted to impound one of Dryden's planes, which they claim Dryden unlawfully seized back.
 Dryden admitted to taking the jet back, but denied any legal wrongdoing.

 Gama Aviation informed investors only after the suit was made public by newspapers, making an announcement to the London stock exchange.
 Its share price fell shortly afterwards.
 In response to the allegations made by Dryden, Gama Aviation announced that it would not comment while legal action was ongoing, but did release a background statement.
 Following this, Gama took out an injunction, forbidding newspapers from naming most of its clients.
-The cases will be heard next June.
+Dryden and Gama had settled the case in June 2018, with Dryden handing over cash and assets.

 A further case was brought against Gama Aviation by Credit Suisse.
 The bank filed a High Court claim stating that Gama had not turned over a private jet that Credit Suisse was entitled to sell after Challenger-Mondel, who financed the purchase of the aircraft, defaulted on a loan.
 In addition to this, the millionaire Andre Serruys has also taken action, alleging that the company overbilled him and performed sub-standard technical upgrades while under the management and maintenance control of Hangar8.

 As of January 2018, Gama is potentially exposed to $15.3 million in damages from claimants.